Why is literacy important?

 During Key Stage 4 (Years 10 and 11), children begin a two-year programme of study for their GCSEs (General Certificates of Secondary Education).
 Examinations are taken by most pupils at the end of compulsory school education (Year 11).

 There are around 50 different GCSE subjects, alongside 14 vocational GCSEs which have recently been introduced to replace Part 1 GNVQs (General National Vocational Qualifications).
-Each GCSE subject is assessed by formal examinations or by coursework, or by a combination of the two.
-In 2017:

 Education in Wales, Scotland, Northern Ireland